SpongeBob SquarePants season 1: Development

 Stephen Hillenburg became an animator during his period of study at the California Institute of the Arts.

-Creator Stephen Hillenburg initially conceived SpongeBob SquarePants in 1984, while he was teaching and studying marine biology at what is now the Orange County Ocean Institute.
+In the mid-1980s, SpongeBob SquarePants creator Stephen Hillenburg taught and studied marine biology at what is now the Orange County Ocean Institute.
 While Hillenburg was there, his love of the ocean began to influence his artistry.
-He created a precursor to SpongeBob SquarePants: a comic book titled The Intertidal Zone used by the institute to teach visiting students about the animal life of tide pools.
+He created a precursor to SpongeBob: a comic book titled The Intertidal Zone used by the institute to teach visiting students about the animal life of tide pools.
 The comic starred various anthropomorphic sea lifeforms, many of which would evolve into SpongeBob SquarePants characters.
 Hillenburg tried to get the comic professionally published, but none of the companies he sent it to were interested.
 In 1987, Hillenburg left the institute to pursue his dream of becoming an animator.
-In 1992, Hillenburg began to attend the California Institute of the Arts to study animation, having been accepted into the institute by Jules Engel, who was impressed with Hillenburg's previous work.
+In 1992, Hillenburg began attending the California Institute of the Arts to study animation, having been accepted into the institute by Jules Engel, who was impressed with Hillenburg's previous work.

 While attending animation school, Hillenburg received a job on the children's television series Mother Goose and Grimm, and worked on the series from 1991 to 1993.
 During his time at the California Institute of the Arts, he made his thesis film entitled Wormholes, which was funded by the Princess Grace Foundation and was later displayed at various animation festivals.
 In 1992, Joe Murray, who had just sold his show Rocko's Modern Life to Nickelodeon, met Hillenburg at an animation festival, and offered him a job as a director of the series.